Select at least one school level in department picker.

 Prerequisites: Geometry and Algebra 2H and permission of the department.
 This course consists of the following sequence of topics: trigonometry, polar coordinates, parametric equations, vectors, matrices, probability and combinatorics, statistics, and introductory calculus topics.
 During the year, there will be an ongoing cumulative review.
 Students will review topics from previous courses such as functions, logarithms and exponents, and elementary geometry.
 This will be a year-long course for all students except Sixth Formers, who must complete the fall term but can then take the next two terms on an elective basis.
 Sixth Formers may use the following course sequence: 2451 Precalculus (H) (F), 2452 Precalculus (H) (W), 2453 Precalculus (H) (S).

 Prerequisites: Geometry and Algebra 2.
-This course consists of the following sequence of topics: trigonometry, probability and statistics, sequences and series, and a review of the functions studied thus far.
+This course consists of the following sequence of topics: trigonometry, statistics, sequences and series, and a review of the functions studied thus far.
 This review of functions is algebraic, graphical, and includes modeling various mathematical situations.
 This will be a year-long course for all students except Sixth Formers, who must complete the Fall Term but can then take the next two terms on an elective basis.
 Sixth Formers may use the following course sequence: 2411 Precalculus (F), 2412 Precalculus (W), 2413 Precalculus (S).

 Kristen LeRoy joined the Groton faculty in 2011 after working for four years at Harvard Medical School in a scientific research lab.
 She received her B.S. from Gettysburg College in biology, minoring in math, and her master's degree from Harvard Extension School in mathematics for teaching.
 Kristen is the head of the Mathematics and Computer Science Department and has served in a variety of roles on campus, including dorm head and coach of the JV girls soccer, basketball, and lacrosse teams.
 She lives on campus with her husband Tim, daughters Linley and June, and their beagle rescue pup, Bruschi.